PScherling/GPMP/Docs/INSTALLATION.md

 # Installation Instructions

 The obvious part first!
 Before you consider using this solution, you need to setup an active-directory in the first place, like you would do to use GPMC.
-I will not provide any documentation how to establish that, because tehre are many guides out there ;)
+I will not provide any documentation how to establish that, because there are many guides out there ;)

 ## 📦 Installation (Quick Start)